-Christian Paulsson received a fee of SEK 200,000 as Chairman of the Board of Directors since the AGM 2016.
-Christian Paulsson has also received a fee of SEK 50,000 (150,000) for his time as Board member until the AGM 2016 and SEK 100,000 (50,000) for his time as member of the Audit Committee.
-Eric Joan received a fee of SEK 100,000 (300,000) as Chairman of the Board of Directors and 100,000 (0) as a member of the board up until the AGM 2016.
-The amount corresponds to the fee stipulated by the AGM.
+The Chairman of the Board received a fee of SEK 350,000 (300,000).
+The amount is part of the total fee payable to the Board stipulated by the AGM 2017 and includes a fee for work in the Audit Commitee.
 No other fees were paid.
 There is no agreement on pension, severance pay or other benefits.
-Information about remuneration of the Board of Directors, as resolved by the 2016 Annual General Meeting, can be found in note 4.
+Information about remuneration of the Board of Directors, as resolved by the 2017 Annual General Meeting, can be found in note 4.